kids encyclopedia robot

 Collections

-Fraser's work is held in major public collections including the Art Institute of Chicago; Centre Georges Pompidou, Paris; Fogg Museum, Cambridge; Museum of Contemporary Art, Los Angeles; Museum Ludwig, Cologne; Museum of Modern Art, New York; Philadelphia Museum of Art; and the Tate Modern, London.
+Fraser's work is held in major public collections including at the Art Institute of Chicago; Centre Pompidou; Fogg Museum; Museum of Contemporary Art, Los Angeles; Museum Ludwig; Museum of Modern Art; Philadelphia Museum of Art; and Tate Modern.

 Recognition

-Fraser has received fellowships from Art Docent Matter Inc., the Franklin Furnace Fund for Performance Art, the National Endowment for the Arts, and New York Foundation for the Arts.
-She also received a Foundation for Contemporary Arts Grants to Artists award (2017).
-In December 2019 she was the subject of a significant article in The New York Times.
+Fraser has received fellowships from Art Docent Matter Inc., the Franklin Furnace Fund, the National Endowment for the Arts, and New York Foundation for the Arts.
+She also received a Foundation for Contemporary Arts Grant to Artist (2017).
+In December 2019, she was the subject of a major article in The New York Times.

 See also